Reservations & Info

 A – Yes every person who plays on the courts needs to have a day pass or be a paid member.

 Q – What about lessons and clinics?

 A – High quality tennis instruction is provided through Griffin Tennis Services.
-See the list of clinics and lesson information.
+See the list of clinics and lesson information by selecting the lesson and clinic tab on the home page.
 Players do not have to be members of Balboa Tennis Club to take lessons or clinics.

 Q – What is the rain policy at the Club?

 A – If there are puddles on the court, the Club will close.
 With light rain, players can hit at their own risk.